How to Formally Join a Club

 - ensure accurate record-keeping at all levels and facilitate payment of membership fees to reduce reliance on cash transactions, to (again) make life easier for Club Committees (by improving money management and reducing the consequent risks involved with handling cash, including fraud).

-It’s also about giving you, the member, control of information you own.
+It also gives you, the member, control of your information.

 MyArchery offers other services for Clubs, including website design/hosting, Club merchandise sales and online event registrations.